inside Habbie's mind

 Effective targets for this trick do exist.
 DirectAdmin (a commercial control panel) stores MySQL login information in a suitable file, and many daemons that support LDAP expect a password stored in a similar way.
 Also, base64-encoded files (like SSL and ssh keys) that happen to need padding such that they end in == expose their last line this way.
 I don’t know what the mathematical implications of having the last few bits of a private key are, but it can’t be good.

+Some internet searching turned out that this issue was previously discovered by other people.
 Ubuntu 10.04 and Debian 6 are still vulnerable to this issue.
 Debian has a report on file but has not acted on it yet.
 Ubuntu doesn’t seem to know at all.

 I emailed security@ for both distributions, Debian responded within minutes pointing me to the report they already had.
 I’m waiting for a response from Ubuntu.